Joatin/shelfdb/README.md

-# shelf
+# Shelf

-A database written in rust
+Shelf is a database written in rust and that uses GraphQL for it's api.